21 Flowers That Will Bloom All Year in Florida

 These hybrids have three main classifications, each with a distinct growth pattern and flower size.
 Grandiflora hybrids have large flowers that can be up to four inches wide.
 Multiflora hybrids have relatively smaller flowers but more of them.
 Cascading hybrids have descending stems, making them ideal for baskets or ground covering.

-Typically, Petunias will only bloom once in the spring and then fade away.
+Typically, petunias will only bloom once in the spring and then fade away.
 But in Florida’s weather, they can last all year.

 Plumbago